Jinny's Tonic No. 6

 Tonic No. 6 - Dr Sam Cooper

-Sam Cooper is the author of The Situationist International in Britain, a book about European radicalism and its impact on British culture.
+Dr Sam Cooper is the author of The Situationist International in Britain, a book about European radicalism and its impact on British culture.

 The Situationist International was a group of artists and thinkers, active in the heady days of 1960s Paris.
 Through publications, exhibitions, artworks and public stunts, the Situationists shone a spotlight on what they called “the society of the spectacle.”
 As modern life had sunk into passive spectatorship, the Situationists wanted to create more exciting, more passionate ways of engaging with the world around us.

-One Situationist activity was “psychogeography,” which they defined as “the study of the precise laws and specific effects of the geographical environment, consciously organised or not, on the emotions and behavior of individuals.”
+One Situationist activity was “psychogeography,” which they defined as “the study of the precise laws and specific effects of the geographical environment, consciously organised or not, on the emotions and behaviour of individuals.”
 In practice, this meant playful, sometimes anarchic, drifting through the urban environment, exploring the human experience of place.